NS32000: Design concept

 The NS32000 series traces its history to an effort by National Semiconductor to produce a single-chip implementation of the VAX-11 architecture.
 The VAX is well known for its highly "orthogonal" instruction set architecture (ISA), in which any instruction can be applied to any data.
 For instance, an ADD instruction might add the contents of two processor registers, or one register against a value in memory, two values in memory, or use the register as an offset against an address.
 This flexibility was considered the paragon of design in the era of complex instruction set computers (CISC).

-National took DEC to court in California to ensure the legality of the design, but when DEC had the lawsuit moved to Massachusetts, DEC's home state, the lawsuit was dropped and the Series 32000 architecture was developed instead.
+National took Digital Equipment Corporation (DEC) to court in California to ensure the legality of the design, but when DEC had the lawsuit moved to Massachusetts, DEC's home state, the lawsuit was dropped and the Series 32000 architecture was developed instead.
 Although the new instruction set architecture was not VAX-11 compatible, it did retain its highly "orthogonal" design philosophy.
 That is, every instruction could be used with any type of data.
 Articles of the time also referred to this as "symmetrical".

 The original processor family consisted of the NS16032 CPU and a NS16C032 low-power variant, both having a 16-bit data path and so requiring two machine cycles to load a single 32-bit word.
-Both could be used with the NS16082 memory management unit, which provided 24-bit virtual memory support for up to 16 MB physical memory.
+Both could be used with the NS16082 memory management unit (MMU), which provided 24-bit virtual memory support for up to 16 MB physical memory.
 The NS16008 was a cut-down version with an 8-bit external data path and no virtual memory support, which had a reduced pin count and was thus somewhat easier to implement.
-Early announcements of the family included the NS16016 with a 16-bit data bus, and both the NS16008 and NS16016 were to feature an emulation mode for the Intel 8080 running at four times the speed of that processor.
+Both the NS16008 and NS16016 were to feature an emulation mode for the Intel 8080 running at four times the speed of that processor.

-At the same time, National also announced two future versions, the NS32032 and NS32132.
+At the same time, National Semiconductor also announced two future versions, the NS32032 and NS32132.
 The former was essentially a version of the NS16032 with a 32-bit external data bus, allowing it to read data at twice the rate.
 This was project to be released in 1984.
 The NS32132 was a version with a 29-bit internal addresses and 32-bit external, allowing it to address a complete 4 GB of memory.
 It was to be released in 1985.

-All of these could also be used with the NS16081 floating point unit.
+All of these could also be used with the NS16081 floating-point unit (FPU).